Making the nation's forests more accessible

 All-terrain mobility scooters

-There are a number of reasons why visitors may not be able to explore forests and woodlands on foot.
+There are many reasons why visitors may not be able to explore forests and woodlands on foot.
 For these visitors, using an all-terrain mobility scooter (such as a Tramper) allows them to navigate the different surfaces and terrains of the nation’s forests with ease, either by themselves or as part of a mixed-ability group.

-We’ve added new all-terrain mobility scooters to a number of forests, including Delamere Forest (Cheshire), Thames Chase (Essex), Alice Holt Forest (Surrey) and High Lodge (Suffolk), allowing more visitors the chance to experience the benefits of time spent in the forest.
-With more still to be delivered, by the end of 2024 these scooters will soon be available to hire at 19 different forests.
+We’ve added 14 new all-terrain mobility scooters at a number of forests across the country, including Delamere Forest (Cheshire), Thames Chase (Essex), Alice Holt Forest (Surrey) and High Lodge (Suffolk).
+More visitors now have the chance to experience the wellbeing benefits of time spent in the forest.

 Man using an off-road mobility scooter